-The Joint Bookrunners and Joint Lead Underwriters shall receive an aggregate fee of up to [0.35%] inclusive of GRT on the final aggregate nominal principal amount of the Series D and Series E Bonds issued, which is inclusive of underwriting fees, issue management fees and selling commissions to be paid to the Selling Agents.
+The Joint Bookrunners and Joint Lead Underwriters shall receive an aggregate fee of up to 0.45% on the final aggregate nominal principal amount of the Series D and Series E Bonds issued, which is inclusive of underwriting fees, issue management fees and selling commissions to be paid to the Selling Agents.
 There are no other discounts and commissions to be paid to the Joint Bookrunners and Joint Lead Underwriters in connection with the Offer.